- Adrenal Cancer

 What happens during external radiation

 You can receive external radiation treatment as an outpatient.
 That means you may have it at a hospital or a clinic, but you don't have to stay the night.
-Usually you have radiation treatments five days a week for several weeks in a row.
+Usually you have radiation treatments 5 days a week for several weeks in a row.
 The tumor often gets an extra boost of radiation at the end of that time.

 Newer methods of radiation include 3-D conformal radiation therapy (3D-CRT) and intensity modulated radiotherapy (IMRT).
-These methods use computer modeling to focus the radiation beam more precisely on the tumor.
+These methods use computer modeling to focus the radiation beams more precisely on the tumor.
 Both of these approaches decrease the dose of radiation to the normal tissues which surround the tumor and decrease side effects.

 Radiation to the neck and throat area can cause painful sores in the mouth and throat.
 These sores can lead to problems with taking in enough food due to an inability to chew and swallow without pain.
 They typically go away a few days to a few weeks after radiation ends.
 However, in order to prevent weight loss and malnutrition, your doctor may choose to insert a feeding tube directly into your stomach to help you take in enough food.
 This tube, known as a percutaneous endoscopic gastrostomy (PEG) tube, is inserted through a small incision in the skin of your abdomen.
 The PEG tube will be removed when it's no longer necessary.